ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Introduction

 As an alternative, we investigate how Large Language Models (LLMs) can help with this programmatic abstraction design problem.
-LLMs have demonstrated remarkable success over a surprisingly diverse range of tasks, from 3D layout synthesis~\cite{hu2024scenecraft} to general code generation~\cite{jiang2024survey}.
+LLMs have demonstrated remarkable success over a surprisingly diverse range of tasks, from 3D layout synthesis~\cite{hu2024scenecraft,littlefair2025flairgpt} to general code generation~\cite{jiang2024survey}.
 There are reasons to believe they might be useful in helping to design programmatic shape abstractions: they have world knowledge about the semantic relationships of parts within shapes and are proficient at writing code.
-At the same time, LLMs also have limitations that temper their usefulness for reasoning over programmatic shape representations.
+At the same time, LLMs also have limitations that temper their usefulness for reasoning over programmatic shape representations (see Figure~\ref{fig:llm_motiv}).
 As we demonstrate experimentally, LLMs still struggle to understand complex geometric layouts and often misinterpret or misattribute constraints and relations between parametric controls.

-To leverage LLMs, while avoiding these limitations, we propose \methodname, a hybrid system that guides an LLM through the creation of a library of programmatic shape abstraction functions from a specified design intent.
-A user provides this design intent in two forms: (i) high-level function descriptions in natural language, and (ii) a small seed set of exemplar shapes.
+To leverage LLMs, while avoiding these potential pitfalls, we propose \methodname, a hybrid system that guides an LLM through the creation of a library of programmatic shape abstraction functions from a specified design intent.
+For a given shape modeling domain (e.g., a shape category), a user provides input to \methodname for how the abstraction library should be designed.
+We elicit this design intent in two forms: (i) high-level function descriptions in natural language, and (ii) a small seed set of exemplar shapes.
 The two modalities are complementary: the first mode allows the user to specify the kinds of functions they would like to interface with; while the second mode provides geometric references that guide and constrain library development. \methodname discovers functions that produce cuboid primitives that represent semantically aligned part bounding boxes.
-Instead of trying to completely reproduce surface geometry, we generate a structured shape representation that supports multiple downstream tasks (see \Cref{fig:teaser}).
+Instead of trying to completely reproduce surface geometry, we generate structured shape representations that support multiple downstream tasks (see \Cref{fig:teaser}).